 Banner Sun Health Research Institute is a nonprofit organization dedicated to the study of aging and the diseases of aging.
 Our goal is to discover new treatments and lifestyle methods that will lengthen life and improve the quality of life for all older persons.
 One of the most important ways to learn about aging and the disorders of aging is to study brain and body tissue from both normal and affected people after they pass away.
 Of equal importance is to learn how well older individuals perform functions of daily living during life, and how this performance is affected by the presence of disorders of aging.
 To reach these goals, the Institute maintains an active research program called the Brain and Body Donation Program.

-Also associated with the program are cooperating researchers who are located at the University of Arizona, Arizona State University, Arizona Mayo Clinic, Tucson Veteran’s Administration Medical Center, Barrow Neurological Institute, Banner Health, the Chronic Condition Data Warehouse and the National Alzheimer’s Coordinating Center.
+Also associated with the program are cooperating researchers who are located at the University of Arizona, Arizona State University, Arizona Mayo Clinic, Tucson Veteran’s Administration Medical Center, Midwestern University, Barrow Neurological Institute, Banner Alzheimer’s Institute and the National Alzheimer’s Coordinating Center.
 If you are considering enrollment of a family member who is not able to make their own decisions, you must be legally qualified to do so on their behalf.

 Some general features of the program are: